 6. Ponies

 A pony is a beautiful horse, popular for its stature.
-They’re less intimidating, so they are a top choice for novice horse riders.
+They’re less intimidating, making them a top choice for novice horse riders.
 They come in several different breeds and were initially developed as landrace to withstand harsh environmental conditions.

 Ponies are friendly and intelligent but can also be cunning or stubborn.
 They are ideal for children who want to learn how to ride a horse.
 Adults can also ride bigger ponies because they are pretty strong, even with their small size.